ISSN 2410-7751 (Print)

 Genekam Biotechnology AG, Duissernstr.
 65a, 47058 Duisburg

-Aim: The Isolation of nucleic acid is an important step for conducting different molecular assays in many laboratories around the world.
-It is also a common practice that user is isolating the ribonucleic acid (RNA) from the samples with mini column once and throwing away the supernatant.
-This makes isolated RNA as limiting factor in many studies as this issue has not been addressed in literature.
+Aim: The Isolation of nucleic acid is an essential step for conducting different molecular assays in many laboratories around the world.
+It is also a common practice that the user is isolates the ribonucleic acid (RNA) from the samples with a mini column once and throws away the supernatant.
+This makes isolated RNA as a limiting factor in many studies, as this issue has not been addressed in literature.
 Therefore, we decided to conduct whether it is a loss of ribonucleic acid during the mini column isolation method.

-Method: In this research, the mini column isolations were done with different samples of human tissues from placenta and umbilical cords and subsequent isolations of supernatants.
-Yields and successful isolations of RNA were assessed with spectrometric instrument and real time PCR machine.
+Method: In this research, the mini-column isolations were done with different samples of human tissues from the placenta and umbilical cords and subsequent isolations of supernatants.
+Yields and successful isolations of RNA were assessed with the spectrometric instrument and realtime PCR machine.

-Results: It was found that there is loss of abundant quantity of RNA during the subsequent isolations.
-The amount measured with UV spectrometer indicates that some times 2nd and 3rd isolation have more RNA than the first isolation.
-Realtime PCR for house keeping gene beta actin shows that presence of RNA can be seen up to 6 isolation cycles from supernatants.
+Results: It was found that there was a loss of an abundant quantity of RNA during the subsequent isolations.
+The amount measured with a UV spectrometer indicates that some times 2nd and 3rd isolation have more RNA than the first isolation.
+Realtime PCR for housekeeping gene beta-actin shows that the presence of RNA can be seen up to 6 isolation cycles from supernatants.

-Conclusion: There is loss of RNA in subsequent isolations with mini column method, therefore it is possible to isolate more RNA from subsequent supernatant isolations.
-User should do the multiple isolations to get higher yield of RNA.
+Conclusion: There is a loss of RNA in subsequent isolations with the mini-column method.
+Therefore, it is possible to isolate more RNA from subsequent supernatant isolations.
+The user should do multiple isolations to get a higher yield of RNA.

 Key words: Mini column isolation, RNA; nucleic acid; ribonucleic acid; polymerase chain reaction; real time PCR; viruses; biomarkers; vaccines.